aiintdeadyet/nvim/README.md

 ### Some things may not install by default.

+add note about needing luarocks and luafilesystem

+add note about needing local-lua-debuger-vscode (maybe)

 Currently have problems with mason not installing everything it should be by default.
 This can be solved by opening neovim, typing the ``:Mason``comand and searching for the packages you need then installing them with ``:MasonInstall. ``